by Victor Sesma

 Most of the TRAM line is electric.
 The trains are modern and quiet.
 All trains have cooling A/C on in summer and heating in winter.

 There are no toilets on the trains or stations, so have this in mind when planning a long trip.

-It is permitted to travel with bicycles and scooters on the TRAM trains, even if your bicycle is not a folding bicycle.
+Travelling with bicycles and scooters on the TRAM trains is permitted, even if your bicycle is not a folding bicycle.

 If your bicycle is not folding you must stay standing while holding it.